 Evidence for CUES (33:42)

-Click a blue circle on the playback bar above or use the Chapter menu to jump directly to a section.
+* Click on a chapter block on the playback bar above or use the chapter menu (the third icon from the right) to jump directly to a section.

 It looks like you’re not logged in!
 Log in to add this course to your training report and receive a Certificate of Completion or Continuing Education credits.
 Log in to your account now or create a new account